NSW workers compensation blog

 Work capacity decision NSW: your first 14 days

 If your insurer says you can return to work and cuts your weekly payments, your response speed matters.
-Use this timeline to protect evidence, challenge weak assessments, and avoid losing income while the dispute progresses.
+Use this timeline to protect evidence, challenge weak assessments, confirm the correct insurer decision-maker early, and avoid losing income while the dispute progresses.

 Quick answer: what should you do first?